Do not come between January & May,

 and the sticky rice cooked in bamboo tubes is known as khao lam!

 Ayutthaya is a city that is rich in history, culture, and gastronomy.
-Whether you are looking for traditional Thai cuisine, international dishes, or street food, you will find many great places to eat in Ayutthaya, including various restaurants, cafes, markets, and stalls throughout the city.
+It's not all traditional Thai food here.
+There are international dishes and street food, you will find many great places to eat in Ayutthaya with many restaurants, cafes, markets, and stalls throughout the city.
 If you are a pub-goer, I recommend the Brown Ale Pub, which serves high-quality burgers.

 TRANSPORT